Analyzing SPDR Gold Trust's Unusual Options Activity | Benzinga

 Analyzing SPDR Gold Trust's Unusual Options Activity

-On Friday, shares of SPDR Gold Trust (NYSE:GLD) saw unusual options activity.
-After the option alert, the stock price moved down to $170.11.
+SPDR Gold Trust (NYSE:GLD) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $169.43 following the option alert.

 - Sentiment: BULLISH